sailfishos-oneplus5/important/INITIAL-BUILDING.md

 cd -
 ```

-Now that the repo is initialized you can start following the [regular porting guide](BUILDING.md) as it will be identical from here on out unless otherwise stated.
+Now that the repo is initialized you can start [syncing the local repository](BUILDING.md#syncing-local-repository) as per the [regular porting guide](BUILDING.md) as it will be identical from here on out unless otherwise stated.

 ## Fixing build_packages